 How long should Sprint Planning Last?

-The Scrum Guide limits sprint planning to a maximum of eight hours.
+Sprint planning is limited to a maximum of eight hours.

 The general rule of thumb is to allow two hours of sprint planning for every one week of sprint length.
 That means teams should timebox sprint planning to four hours for a two-week sprint and eight hours for a one-month sprint.